jaimegildesagredo/doublex-expects/README.rst

 Installation
 ============

-First you need to have ` <https://github.com/jaimegildesagredo/expects>`_ installed.
+First you need to have `Expects <https://github.com/jaimegildesagredo/expects>`_ installed.
 Also the latest avaliable code is required in order to work with Doublex-expects.

 .. code-block:: bash